cudmorelab/cudmorelab.github.io/_pages/research.md

 </video>
 </div>

-The second branch of our work is focused on understanding the structure and function of **cerebral and cardiac vasculature**.
+The second branch of our work is focused on understanding the structure and function of **cerebral vasculature**.
 Comprised of an ecosystem of cell types including endothelial cells, pericytes, and smooth muscle cells, the vasculature is the 'life-blood'.
 When any vascular system goes awry, blood supply and nutrients are mismatched to metabolic demands and cells begin to fail.
 This occurs in diseases such as stroke, hypertension, and diabetes but also in more cognitive diseases such as Alzheimer's and Parkinson's and even aging.
 We are approaching this by examining the function and disfunction of key cellular players involved in these disease pathologies.